Tom Waits

 Early June 1999

-The most Wait-sian and moving moment I had through these photographs of him was not when I was with Tom, but twenty-two years later, in the early evening during my small show at the Torrefazione Café in Portland, Oregon
+The most Waits-ian and moving moment I had through these photographs of Tom was not when I was with him or listening to him sing but twenty-two years later during my show at the Torrefazione Café.

-A group of women came in, a mother with her three grown daughters.
-They sat quietly, drinking coffee, looking around, not talking very much.
-When I said hello to them, they asked me if the photographer was in the Café, and I introduced myself.
-They asked me when Tom Waits was coming, they’d heard he be there.
-I told them, I was so sorry, that must be a rumor, he was not coming.
-They looked away from me, or down to their hands.
+A group of women came in: a mother with her three grown daughters.
+They sat quietly drinking coffee, looking around, not talking very much.
+When I said hello to them, they asked me if the photographer was in the café, and I introduced myself.
+They asked me when Tom Waits was coming—they’d heard he’d be there.
+I told them I was so sorry, that must be a rumor, he was not coming.
+They looked away from me or down to their hands.
 They left a bit later.
 One of the daughters came up to me as the rest walked out and thanked me for the show.
 She said that their sister had recently died of cancer in their mother’s home, and on what they all knew would be her last night, she asked them to play “Looking for the Heart of Saturday Night” until she died.

 Late August 1977